-7 The maximum number of machines allowed in any venue licensed after 17th October 2001 is 9 machines.
+2 The maximum number of machines allowed in any venue licensed after 17^{th} October 2001 is 9 machines.
 Venues licensed prior to this date are allowed up to a maximum of 18 machines, but no more than they legally held as at September 2003.

-8 The purpose of the Act is to-
+3 The purpose of the Act is to-

-(a) control the growth of gambling; (b) prevent and minimise the harm caused by gambling, including problem gambling; (c) authorise some gambling and prohibit the rest; (d) facilitate responsible gambling; (e) ensure the integrity and fairness of games; (f) limit opportunities for crime or dishonesty associated with gambling; (g) ensure that money from gambling benefits the community; (h) facilitate community involvement in decisions about the provision of gambling
+(a) control the growth of gambling; (b) prevent and minimise the harm caused by gambling, including problem gambling; (c) authorise some gambling and prohibit the rest; (d) facilitate responsible gambling;(e) ensure the integrity and fairness of games; (f) limit opportunities for crime or dishonesty associated

-- Ensure that, within the limits prescribed by the Gambling Act, people who wish to participate in gaming machine and TAB venue gambling can do so within the Wellington District - Ensure that gaming machines are located within venues where there is a degree of supervision and control of those using the machines, to assist in reducing the risk of problem gambling, and gambling by those under 18 years of age.
+- Manage the growth of gaming machines in 'areas of concern'. - Ensure that, within the limits prescribed by the Gambling Act, people who wish to participate in gaming machine and TAB venue gambling can do so within the Wellington District - Ensure that gaming machines are located within venues where there is a degree of supervision and control of those using the machines, to assist in reducing the risk of problem gambling, and gambling by those under 18 years of age.